Sport in Thailand: Long boat racing

 Long boat racing is a traditional Thai boat racing that dates back to ancient times.
 It was mentioned in historical archives during the Ayutthaya period, including those of La Loubère, a French diplomat who visited the kingdom in the 17th century.
-The sport features long boats ranging from small to large, manned by skilled paddlers who compete along a distance of about 600-650 meters, with a buoy to indicate the distance every 100 meters.
+The sport features long boats ranging from small to large, crewed by skilled paddlers who compete along a distance of about 600–650 meters, with a buoy to indicate the distance every 100 meters.
 Today, long boat racing is a popular traditional festival held in every region of Thailand, at both the regional and national level.

 Makruk

-Makruk is a strategic board game similar to chess, but with some distinct differences, such as a smaller board and different pieces.
+Makruk is a strategic board game similar to chess, but with some distinctly different rules and piece movements.
 The game is played by two players with the objective of capturing the opponent's king, just like in chess.
-Widely played in Thailand, Makruk has gained recognition as a national heritage, with tournaments and competitions held regularly.Makruk has also been featured in the Southeast Asian Games.
+Widely played in Thailand, Makruk has gained recognition as a national heritage, with tournaments and competitions held regularly.
+Makruk has also been featured in the Southeast Asian Games.

-Thai fencing
+Dab Thai

-Thai fencing, also known as Thai sword sports, is a sport developed from Krabi-Krabong by Lieutenant Commander Charoon Trairat in 1935.
+Dab Thai, also known as Thai fencing, is a sport developed from Krabi-Krabong by Lieutenant Commander Charoon Trairat in 1935.
 The sport originated from the Sri Trirat Sword School and was developed into a competitive fighting game that aimed to simulate real-life situations.
-It differs from traditional fencing as it utilizes Thai swords, which are single-edged and curved.
-The sport gained popularity at Chulalongkorn University, where a competition for the title of "Khun Phon Chula" was held, drawing the attention of students from various universities.
-Today, the Thai Sports Association under the Royal Patronage has pushed for the development of Thai fencing to become an international standard and it is recognized as a Thai national conservation sport.
+It differs from fencing as it utilizes Thai swords, which are single-edged and curved.
+The sport gained popularity at Chulalongkorn University, where a competition for the title of Khun Phon Chula was held, drawing the attention of students from various universities.
+Today, the Thai Sports Association under the Royal Patronage has pushed for the development of Dab Thai to become an international standard and it is recognized as a Thai national conservation sport.
 Various agencies, including the Sports Authority of Thailand and the Bangkok Metropolitan Administration, provide assistance to the sport's growth.
+Dab Thai became a demonstration sport at the 38th Thailand National Youth Games, which took place in Nakhon Sawan province between March 25, 2023, and April 3, 2023.